udzura/slides/rubykaigi2025/index.md

 - 『[RustでWasm Runtimeを実装する](https://zenn.dev/skanehira/books/writing-wasm-runtime-in-rust)』
   -  "Gorilla Book" after the author's penname
 - A book for learning basic Wasm implementation in Rust
-- Got a chance to use paid leave...
-- Thought "So let's write it in Ruby"
-  - Rust -> Ruby with full RBS seemed like a great challenge

 ----

 # Book Impressions

-- Although wasm is relatively simple, understanding the overall VM design philosophy is quite challenging
+- Understanding the overall VM design is quite challenging
   - However, it's understandable with careful reading of the book and spec documentation
 - Having a Rust reference implementation was very helpful!

 ----

-# Binary Format
+# Task #1: Binary Format

 - Implemented straightforwardly following the Gorilla Book
   - Section format